FarhanaK22/FarhanaK22/README.md

 - 👋 Hi, I’m Farhana.
 - 👀 I’m interested in Software Development and Engineering
+- 🌱 I’m currently working on strenthening my problem solving and logical thinking skills, doing DSA.
-- 🌱 I’m currently learning Web Development.
+- Also I have been learning Web Development.

 <!---